cap-js/docs/java/event-handlers/indicating-errors.md

 }
 ```

-This also works for nested paths that with associations:
+This also works for nested paths with associations:

 ``` java
 @Before